BIOCERAMICS

 Issues and Side-Effects of Free Roaming Titanium Particles

 If the sheering force on the Titanium implant's oxidation layer wasn't bad enough, oxygen, heat, pH, bacteria, acidic liquids and fluoride can all degrade the oxide layer even more, exposing the implant site to even more Titanium particles.
-Again, this Titanium oxide layer is very, very thin, and it does not take a great deal of interference to strip some of it, exposing the raw Titanium underneath.
+Again, this Titanium oxide layer is very, very thin, and it does not take a great deal of wear or abrasion to strip some of it, exposing the raw Titanium underneath.

 With the raw Titanium exposed to the gums and the highly vascular oral cavities, Titanium ions can, and do, get distributed throughout the body ending up in organs like your lungs, kidneys, and liver.
 If you are one of those people who is allergic to Titanium, you really don't want the inflammation that goes along with it occurring in your organs.
 Another issue that we commonly see is degradation of bone around the actual dental implant site.
 Enough bone loss and the Titanium implant won't hold.
 With enough bone loss, no implant of any kind will hold.

-So Quick Question.
-What is Cubic Zirconia Then?
+So Quick Question: What is Cubic Zirconia Then?

 Chemistry is fun!
 So this is yet another form of Zirconia!
 Cubic Zirconia has a bit of a bad rap since you have the entire multi-billion dollar diamond industry doing everything they can to try and convince you to pay thousands of dollars for a gemstone.
 Here are some Zircon gemstones.